Physics-informed deep-learning applications to experimental fluid mechanics: Introduction

 In this study, we employ PINNs for the super-resolution of flow fields both in time and space from a limited set of measurements without having any high-resolution targets.
 This is a very important problem that can enhance the accuracy of experimental data in fluid-mechanics studies.
-Our objective is to learn a functional mapping parameterized by a neural network from spatial $(x)$ and temporal $(t)$ coordinates to the flow parameters, \ie velocity components and pressure, which provides a continuous solution of the problem.
-We first show the applicability of PINNs for the super-resolution tasks in time through solving an ill-posed problem regarding the canonical case of Burgers’ equation.
+Our objective is to learn a functional mapping parameterized by a neural network from spatial $(x)$ and temporal $(t)$ coordinates to the flow parameters, \ie velocity components and pressure, which provides a continuous solution to the problem.
+We first show the applicability of PINNs for super-resolution tasks in time by solving an ill-posed problem regarding the canonical case of Burgers’ equation.
 Next, we examine the performance of PINNs in the super-resolution of flow-field data in the presence of noise for the two-dimensional vortex shedding behind a circular cylinder at a Reynolds number of $Re_D= U_{\infty} D / \nu = 100$ based on the cylinder diameter $D$ and the free-stream velocity $U_{\infty}$ where $\nu$ is the kinematic viscosity.
-Finally, we employ PINNs for the super-resolution of noisy data with different resolutions in time and space for a turbulent minimal channel flow at a Reynolds number based on the channel half-height $h$ and the laminar centerline-velocity $U_{\mathrm{cl}}$ of $Re_{\mathrm{cl}} = U_{\mathrm{cl}} h / \nu = 5,000$.
+Then, we employ PINNs for the super-resolution of noisy data with different resolutions in time and space for a turbulent minimal channel flow at a Reynolds number based on the channel half-height $h$ and the laminar centerline-velocity $U_{\mathrm{cl}}$ of $Re_{\mathrm{cl}} = U_{\mathrm{cl}} h / \nu = 5,000$.
+Finally, we show the feasibility of using PINNs for super-resolution and de-noising of a real experimental dataset consisting of hot-wire-anemometry measurements.